 Because of the shortage of building materials immediately after the war, a temple already existing since 1862 in the Inbanuma district of nearby Chiba prefecture was brought in as a replacement.

 The temple's New Main Hall provides a striking contrast: recently built and cubist in inspiration—rare not in terms of age but for its radical modernity.

-If you have the good fortune to visit when a ritual is taking place, you will be overwhelmed by the raw power of the drumming that accompanies it.
+If you visit when a ritual is taking place, you will be overwhelmed by the raw power of the drumming that accompanies it.
 Also, a dramatic ritual featuring drumming teams performing in the temple forecourt takes place every May 1.

 Like all temples, its grounds are full of old artistic marvels.
 Check out, in particular, the triple dragon head water spout.
 In the middle of the far courtyard is a brazier constantly issuing smoke that passers-by stop and rub themselves with on afflicted parts of their body.
 (See the video of Buddhist supplicants rubbing smoke.)